jkeger/arctic/README.md

 ### Pre-scan and over-scan
 Use `prescan_offset` to specify the number of physical prescan pixels that are present in the hardware but always absent from stored data arrays.
-This works in exactly the same way (and adds to) any `window_offset`.
+This works in exactly the same way as (and adds to) any `window_offset`.

 Use `overscan_start` to specify the first pixel in a supplied data array that is virtual overscan.
 This effectively defines the number of physical pixels in the CCD as `overscan_start-1`.
-Unfortunately, this needs to be specified here rather than in the CCD structure.
+While potentially a bit awkward, this needs to be specified here rather than in the CCD structure.

 ### Express matrix
 The `ROE` class also contains the `set_express_matrix_from_pixels_and_express()`